Prospective Open-Label Study of 48-Week Subcutaneous Administration of Mepolizumab in Japanese Patients With Severe Eosinophilic Asthma

 Department of Allergy and Respiratory Medicine, Sutoh Hospital, Annaka, Gunma, Japan

-Background: Long-term efficacy and safety of mepolizumab in patients with severe eosinophilic asthma has been evaluated by large-scale double-blinded placebo control studies.
-However, a prospective open-label study of a long-term subcutaneous administration of mepolizumab in Japanese patients with severe eosinophilic asthma has not been reported.
+Background: The long-term efficacy and safety of mepolizumab in patients with severe eosinophilic asthma has been evaluated in large-scale double-blind placebo-controlled trials.
+However, a prospective open-label trial of long-term subcutaneous administration of mepolizumab has not been performed in Japanese patients with severe eosinophilic asthma.

-Methods: This study was a prospective, 48-week, open-label trial in 32 Japanese patients with severe eosinophilic asthma who received subcutaneous administration of 100 mg mepolizumab every 4 weeks.
-Nine patients required daily use of oral corticosteroid despite the use of high-dose inhaled corticosteroid.
-Six patients with aspirin-exacerbated respiratory disease were involved.
+Methods: This study was a prospective, 48-week, open-label trial in 32 Japanese patients with severe eosinophilic asthma who received subcutaneous mepolizumab 100 mg every 4 weeks.
+Nine patients required oral corticosteroids daily despite receiving high-dose inhaled corticosteroids.
+Six patients had aspirin-exacerbated respiratory disease.

-Results: No patients failed to be continued mepolizumab administration for an entire trial period.
-All patients experienced no adverse events during the treatment.
-None of the patients experienced asthma exacerbations during an entire period.
-In fact, forced expiratory volume in one second was increased significantly at 24 week (p < 0.01) and at 48 week (p < 0.05).
-Number of eosinophils in peripheral blood was reduced after the first administration of mepolizumab in all patients, which was continued until 48 weeks with mepolizumab administration.
-After the start of mepolizumab administration, all of oral corticosteroid-dependent asthmatics successfully withdrew from the use of corticosteroid without exacerbations in parallel with sustained reduction in peripheral blood eosinophil count.
-Blood levels of thymus and activation-regulated chemokine and IgE were not changed with 48-week administration of mepolizumab.
+Results: All patients took mepolizumab throughout the study period.
+No patients experienced adverse events during the treatment.
+None of the patients experienced asthma exacerbations during the trial.
+In fact, forced expiratory volume in 1 second increased significantly at 24 weeks (P<.01) and at 48 weeks (P<.05).
+The peripheral blood eosinophil count in peripheral blood decreased after the first administration of mepolizumab in all patients and remained low until week 48.
+After starting mepolizumab, all oral corticosteroid–dependent asthmatics successfully withdrew corticosteroids without exacerbations and experienced a sustained reduction in peripheral blood eosinophil count.
+Blood levels of thymus and activation-regulated chemokine and IgE remained unchanged after 48 weeks of therapy with mepolizumab.

-Conclusion: This first prospective open-label pilot study in Japan showed a long-term efficacy and safety of mepolizumab in patients with severe eosinophilic asthma.
+Conclusion: This first prospective open-label pilot study in Japan demonstrated the long-term efficacy and safety of mepolizumab in patients with severe eosinophilic asthma.